gu-app-club/portfolio/README.md

 cd gu-port
 ```
 Using Vagrant, build the development environment (this will not work if you dont have [Vagrant](https://www.vagrantup.com/docs/installation/) and [Virtual Box](https://www.virtualbox.org/wiki/Downloads) installed).

+**If you are using Windows, run ALL Vagrant commands as administrator**
 ```bash
 vagrant up
 ```